 Teething balm: There is nothing more surprising than teething pain.
 All of a sudden your baby is drooling worse than a dog with rabies and he’s shoving everything (including his foot) in his mouth.
 I found there to be eight signs of teething, and here recently I learned about this teething balm.
 It goes on the OUTSIDE of the cheek and your baby will get almost instant relief.

-Cool mist humidifier: During flu and cold season (late fall, winter and early spring) your baby may catch his first cold.
+Cool mist humidifier: During flu and cold season (late fall, winter, and early spring) your baby may catch his first cold.
 There is nothing that hurts a mother’s ears more than a coughing baby.
-Set up a cool mist humidifier is the nursery.
+Set up a cool-mist humidifier in the nursery.
 The moist air will soothe his airways and ease the cough naturally.

-Triple paste: Diaper rashes happen.
+Triple Paste Diaper Ointment: Diaper rashes happen.
 But there is ONE creme that I swear by and that’s Triple Paste.
 Our sick baby had a bleeding rash while he was in the hospital – it was awful.
 One day with Triple Paste cleared it up, even the nurses were amazed.
 (It should not be used with cloth diapers though.)

 Don’t miss my BEST breastfeeding tips and encouragement.
 There is a lot of great content for you to enjoy, learn and feel empowered!